Contrasting GEA Group Aktiengesellschaft (GEAGF) and Its Competitors

 |2.48

 As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 11.86%.
-Given GEA Group Aktiengesellschaft’s competitors higher possible upside, analysts clearly believe GEA Group Aktiengesellschaft has less favorable growth aspects than its competitors.
+Given GEA Group Aktiengesellschaft’s competitors higher probable upside, analysts plainly believe GEA Group Aktiengesellschaft has less favorable growth aspects than its competitors.

 GEA Group Aktiengesellschaft engages in the development and production of systems and components for the food processing industry worldwide.
 It operates in five divisions, Separation and Flow Technologies, Liquid and Power Technologies, Food and Health Technologies, Farm Technologies, and Refrigeration Technologies.
 The company provides separators, decanters, valves, homogenizers, valves, pumps, and process related components and machineries; and process solutions for dairy, food, beverage, chemical, and other industries.
 It also offers solutions for food processing and pharmaceutical industries, which includes marinating, processing of meat, poultry, seafood, vegan products, pasta and confectionery, baking, slicing, packaging, frozen food processing, granulators, and tablet presses.
 In addition, the company provides integrated customer solutions for milk production and livestock farming, such as automatic milking, feeding systems, conventional milking solutions, manure handling, and digital herd management tools; and sustainable energy solutions in the field of industrial refrigeration and heating.
 It has a strategic partnership with SAP SE.
 The company was formerly known as mg technologies ag and changed its name to GEA Group Aktiengesellschaft in 2005.
 GEA Group Aktiengesellschaft was founded in 1881 and is headquartered in DÃ¼sseldorf, Germany.